Score your herd's replacement pipeline health and see where you stand against the national trend.

 Built from four industry signals — heifer supply, replacement cost, culling pressure, and semen mix — the Index scores your herd on a 0–100 scale and drops you into one of three zones.
 It's not a forecast.
 It's a pressure gauge.
 If your number is climbing, you've got room to grow or sell heifers.
 If it's falling, you're paying retail for replacements while your own pipeline runs dry.

 The national Pipeline Index hit a trough of 40.0 in mid-2025 and has only modestly recovered to 43.5 in early 2026 — still firmly in the Yellow Zone.
-That's the backdrop every U.S. operation is breeding into.
-The calculator plots your score against that national trend so you can see, at a glance, whether you're ahead of the pack, in line with it, or exposed.
+CoBank's June 2026 dairy replacements update forecasts a partial rebuild through 2027 and 2028, lifting the Index toward the high 40s.
+That's still Yellow Zone.
+The chart below plots your score against the published actuals and CoBank's forecast so you can see, at a glance, whether you're ahead of the pack, tracking the rebuild, or exposed to the squeeze.

 This tool is built and maintained by The Bullvine, the independent voice in dairy genetics, economics, and herd management.
 Use it as part of your annual planning cycle, before a major capital decision, or any time bred heifer prices jump.